Lilianigwegbe/AI-DEVS-Understanding-the-AI-Development-Workflow/Team/contributions.md

 ## Contributor 1(Lilian Igwegbe)
 ## Username-lilianigwegbe

-She handled Part 1 of the assignment, assigned roles, documented each member's  contribution and also wrote the Readme.md
+I handled Part 1 of the assignment, assigned roles, documented each member's  contribution and also wrote the Readme.md

 ## Contributor 2(Evanson Kimani)
 ## Username- Evans200png